agraef/midizap/README.md

 CC48=  PB[129]-1 # translate controller to pitch bend when unshifted ^CC48= CC16~     # translate controller to encoder when shifted
 ~~~

+**NOTE:** To keep things simple, only one shift status is available in the present implementation.
+Also, when using a shift key in the manner described above, then its status is *only* available internally to the midizap program; the host application never gets to see it.
+If your host software does its own handling of shift keys (as most Mackie-compatible DAW software does), then it's usually more convenient to simply pass those keys on to the application and have it take care of them.

+However, midizap's internal shift status feature may come in handy if your controller simply doesn't have enough buttons and faders to control all the essential features of your target application.
+In this case the internal shift feature makes it possible to (almost) double the amount of controls available on the device.
+For instance, you can emulate a Mackie controller with both encoders and faders on a device which only has a single set of faders, by assigning the shifted faders to the encoders, as shown above.